 Afro Hair consists of a combination of either 4A, 4B or 4C hair types.
 This afro-textured hair is most common among people of African descent.
 Afro hair typically resembles a "Z" shaped pattern with highly define curl patterns that are prone to shrinkage/breakage due to its high density.
 4A textures embody loose and tight coils similar to 4B hair.
 While 4C textures can prompt shrinkage of 80-85%.

 The easiest and most trending method to get the afro curly look is to use wigs!
 You can achieve any style, color, shape, and curl pattern that you want with little effort by merely installing a wefted afro kinky curly wig like this!

-If you’re looking to add more thickness to your hair, see afro kinky hair.
-You can do wash and goes as well as style setting like twist outs and Bantu knot outs or items such as afro kinky bulk.
+If you're looking to add more thickness to your hair, see afro kinky hair.
+You can do wash and goes as well as style setting like twist outs and Bantu knot.

 You have to actively train your hair to make it more manageable during all earth seasons.
 However, this summer, it's become evident that a relaxed protective style could potentially be the best route.

 Although this may be the case, we all love to show off our kinky curly hair.
 Who wants to protective style all the time?
 If you're going to rock your Afro Curly hair or you are curly for this summer, make sure you are keeping your ends moisturized.